-Shoreham FC are a non league football club from the West Sussex port and seaside resort of Shoreham-by-Sea, who were formed in 1892.
+Shoreham FC is a non-league football club from the West Sussex port and seaside resort of Shoreham-by-Sea, who were formed in 1892.
 After several years of local football 'The Musselmen' became founder members of the Sussex County League in 1920.

-Shoreham FC will play in the Southern Combination Football League Premier Division for the 2015-16 season.
+Shoreham FC will play in the Isthmian League Division One South in the 2017-18 season.

 Friday 30th November 2008